ricsirigu/ricsirigu.github.io/src/data/blog/secure-by-design-hamster-wheel-of-pain/index.md

 If the insecure way is faster, someone will use it.

-Not because they are careless.

-Because the organization has designed incentives that make the insecure path attractive.
+The reason is not carelessness; it is an incentive system that makes the insecure path attractive.

 This is one of the most important leadership lessons in application security.

-You can tell teams that security is important.
+You can tell teams that security is important, publish standards, create policies, run training, ask for threat models, and require reviews.
-You can publish standards.
-You can create policies.
-You can run training.
-You can ask for threat models.
-You can require reviews.

 But if the delivery system rewards speed, local autonomy, and short-term output while security requires extra work, extra approvals, unclear ownership, and manual interpretation, the outcome is predictable.

-Security does not usually lose in one explicit decision.

-It loses quietly.

-A shortcut here.
-An exception there.
-A temporary workaround.
-A duplicated pattern.
-A legacy helper reused because it was available.
-A review skipped because the release was urgent.
+Security rarely loses through one explicit decision.
+It loses quietly through small compromises: a shortcut here, an exception there, a temporary workaround, a duplicated pattern, a legacy helper reused because it was available, a review skipped because the release was urgent.

-This is how organizations accumulate security debt.
+This is how organizations accumulate security debt, not dramatically but gradually.

-Not dramatically.

-Gradually.

 Then one day they discover that their security program is mostly a remediation engine.

 ## Technical Debt Is Security Debt

-Technical debt and security debt are often treated as separate categories.
+Technical debt and security debt are often treated as separate categories, even though they are tightly connected.

-They are not.

 Complex systems are harder to secure.
 Inconsistent architectures are harder to reason about.
 Duplicated patterns are harder to fix.
 Unclear ownership makes remediation slower.
 Legacy components become places where risk hides.
 Unmaintained abstractions become institutionalized vulnerabilities.

 A vulnerability is often just the visible part of a deeper engineering quality problem.

 This is why security findings should not only be classified by severity.
 They should also be classified by cause.

-Was this a coding mistake?
-A design flaw?
-A missing platform capability?
-A weak default?
-A documentation gap?
-A broken ownership model?
-A deadline-driven exception?
-A legacy dependency?
-A missing architectural standard?
+Was this a coding mistake, a design flaw, a missing platform capability, a weak default, a documentation gap, a broken ownership model, a deadline-driven exception, a legacy dependency, or a missing architectural standard?

-Without this classification, the organization cannot learn.

-It can only patch.
+Without this classification, the organization cannot really learn; it can only patch.

 And patching without learning is how the hamster wheel keeps turning.